sparkdesignsystem/spark-design-system/README.md

   Spark Core contains the basic patterns and components that make up the visual and interaction design of the Quicken Loans family of Fintech products.
-If your application is expected to look and behave like a Quicken Loans application, this package the starting point.
+If your application is expected to look and behave like a Quicken Loans application, this package is the starting point.

 * Spark Extras